All Episodes

 Here's Obama also this morning in Raleigh, North Carolina.

-I'm coming, Wheezy.
+You'd be like, I'm coming, Wheezy.

 It ain't right.

-Uh, it was uh Elizabeth on Sanford and Sun.
+It was Elizabeth on Sanford and Son.

 Red Fox.

-Elizabeth, this is the big one!
+Elizabeth, this is the big one.

-This is the Everybody's having a heart attack every episode.
+Everybody's having a heart attack every episode.

 So Obama getting his sitcoms confused.